FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 3.3 Recruiting Pipeline

-Two channels deliver: retired commercial drivers (school bus, delivery, transit) who already have clean MVRs and CDL discipline, and second-career military veterans via Hire Heroes USA and MilitaryHire.
-Avoid Craigslist and Indeed-only sourcing — applicant quality is poor and no-show rates on interviews run 60-75%.
+Two channels deliver disproportionately: retired commercial drivers (school bus, delivery, transit) who already carry clean MVRs and professional driving discipline, and second-career military veterans via services such as Hire Heroes USA and MilitaryHire.
+Craigslist/Indeed-only sourcing produces poor applicant quality and high interview no-show rates.
+Run a paid shadow/academy program as both training and recruiting funnel — a pattern larger operators like AAA use that scales down cleanly.

 4. Tech Stack: The Operating Software For 2027